The Best Online LPN-to-RN Programs

 Are you ready to earn your online nursing degree?

-Are you a licensed practical nurse who wants to become a registered nurse?
-Earning an associate or bachelor’s degree in nursing and an RN license can increase your job prospects and earning potential.
+Are you a licensed practical nurse (LPN) who wants to become a registered nurse (RN)?

-An online LPN-to-RN degree provides a cost-effective and relatively quick pathway to either an ADN or BSN while preparing you for the NCLEX-RN licensure exam.
+An online LPN-to-RN degree provides a relatively quick and cost-effective pathway to either an ADN or BSN — while preparing you for the NCLEX-RN exam that all potential nurses must pass to obtain RN licensure.

 Explore our rankings of the best online LPN-to-RN degrees and learn more about what to expect in a program.